snowyu/amforth/doc/source/TG/Architecture.rst

 Overview
 --------

-amforth is a 16 bit Forth implementing the indirect threading model.
-The flash memory contains the whole dictionary.
+amforth is an indirect threading Forth.
+The dictionary is on a memory that allows execution of code.
 The RAM contains buffers, variables and the stacks.
 Depending on the platform, either the EEPROM or a special section of the flash is used for vital data such as pointers or configuration settings.

 The compiler is a classic compiler without any optimization support.